How Does a Water Softener Work?

 "How does a water softener work?" is a common question.
 Hard water is water that has a high mineral content, typically calcium or magnesium.
 When it enters your home from your water source, it can leave deposits or “scale” on plumbing fixtures, appliances and other everyday objects.
 It can clog pipes and reduce the efficiency of appliances.
 It affects your everyday life –from cooking to cleaning to doing laundry.

 A water softener has a resin tank containing thousands of tiny resin beads that hold electrically charged ions.
-When freshly regenerated, the beads become full of sodium ions from the softening salt.
-As hard water passes through the softener system, the calcium and magnesium ions are attracted to the resin beads.
+When freshly regenerated, the beads become full of sodium ions from the water softener salt.
+As hard water passes through the water softener system, the calcium and magnesium ions are attracted to the resin beads.
 There, sodium ions are exchanged for the hard water ions.
-The system then delivers soft water for your use.
+The softener system then delivers soft water for your use.

 Tip: For best performance, the water softener should be checked monthly and the salt level should be kept at least half full.

 Selecting the right salt:

 The right salt can make the difference between a water softener that works smoothly and is easy to maintain, and one that’s a hassle.
 There are 3 factors to consider: